anitab-org/mentorship-backend/docs/features.md

 2. Complete mentorship relations every day.
 Code can be found [here](/app/schedulers/complete_mentorship_cron_job.py).

-    Every day we run a job that completes mentorship relatioons which reached the end date agreed by mentor and mentee.
+    Every day we run a job that completes mentorship relations which reached the end date agreed upon by mentor and mentee.

 ## Main concepts